 ONE OF OPERATING POSITIONS AT KA1DX ON MINAMI TORISHIMA ISLAND DXPEDITION FOR CQ WW DX CONTEST.

-YOUR TRULY AT THE CONTROLS.
+YOURS TRULY AT THE CONTROLS.